yetingli/IDEAS18/README.md

-# Practical Study of Subclasses of Regular Expressions from XML schemas
+# A Practical Approach for Solving the Deterministic Regular Expression Construction Problem

-### XML schemas (Section 3)
+### XML schemas

 #### Introduction

-This GitHub repository holds XML schemas mentioned in ***Practical Study of Subclasses of Regular Expressions from XML schemas*.**
+This GitHub repository holds XML schemas mentioned in ***A Practical Approach for Solving the Deterministic Regular Expression Construction Problem*.**

 To **download** the repository go to https://github.com/clRE/XMLSchemas